Just quit! It’s annoying… yes, that is a favorite word of mine.

 What does this finally mean to our relationship responsibility to sex offenders and sexual predators?
 One of them you can actually treat like a safe person to be around.
 They most likely have a relationship hole (or many) that are causing them some pain and needs to be resolved or worked through.
 In addition to that, the pervasiveness of porn in our society exacerbates that problem by removing the personal relationship from sexual relations.
 If this person can be allowed to be in relationship with others… knowing that some sexual attraction will occur, then probably they will be ok.
 Isolating and shaming them does NOT work.
 It really drives these folks further away from what they (and society) truly need.
 Relationship.
 Healthy, strong, dependable, safe, community, and relationship.

 The predator is a different story.
 They need something more intense.
-First, they need to be isolated until we can determine they are not a threat.
+First, they need to be isolated until we can determine they are not an immediate threat.
 While they are isolated, they should be reborn, as it were, into a new life of accomplishment and community.
 See above except they need to see value in themselves and through community understand their value is similar to the value of others.

 All of this is easier said than done…